fredcamp/u-svelte/README.md

 # Udemy Svelte JS

 Compilation of output and guide notes when studying the course.
-Do note that codes are not exactly the same with the instructor since I added other other functionalities and used Tailwind with Svelte Typescript.
+Do note that codes and interface are not exactly the same with the instructor since I used TailwindCSS for the styling and added other functionalities (e.g. use:actions, ts types, custom stores, etc.) using Svelte + Typescript.
 Course [link](https://www.udemy.com/course/svelte-tutorial-and-projects-course)

 ## Topics